The Xbox 360 – despite the initial production issues that came with the infamous ‘Red Ring of Death’ failure – was a huge success for Microsoft.

 Against stiff competition with the PS2 – and, to a lesser extent, Nintendo’s GameCube – during the original Xbox era, Microsoft launched the 360 before their competitors were ready for the next gen – and this tactic paid off.

-10. Tiger Woods PGA Tour ’14: Masters Historic Edition (2013)
+15. Tiger Woods PGA Tour ’14: Masters Historic Edition: $30 – $50

-Golf has a long history in video games (and golf games can sometimes be among the best games on a system – check out our 15 Best Neo Geo Pocket Games of All Time list for a great example).
+Golf has a long history in video games (and golf games can sometimes be among the best games on a system.
+Just check out our 15 Best Neo Geo Pocket Games of All Time list for a great example).

 Though many online features are now missing – with support having long been shut down – the disc is still highly sought after as one of the most rare Xbox 360 games in existence.
 Prices are currently at the £30-£50 mark, depending on the condition.

 14. FIFA 19: $30 – $60

 It’s truly odd to see FIFA on this list.
 Given that most entries in the series are so ubiquitous, it’s a running joke among game collectors that it’s all they find when bargain hunting for games in charity shops.